CRHarding/CaseyBook/README.md

 I started by implementing a simple two database system.
 One for users, and one for the friendship connections between the users.
 Once I have those set and arranged I would like to move into hashing the passwords and adding a salt to make things secure.
 I would also like to give the users the option to write on their friends profile page / comment on their own.
 This would entail another database to handle the comments and threads.

 #### How to Use
-# DO NOT USE A REAL PASSWORD.
-CURRENTLY NO PASSWORDS ARE HASHED AND SO ARE VISIBLE TO EVERYONE
-Beyond that, you start at the index page and either enter your name and password if you are a returning user or you click the register button where you are taken to a registration page to fill out the required information.
+You start at the index page and either enter your name and password if you are a returning user or you click the register button where you are taken to a registration page to fill out the required information.

 #### Unsolved problems
 1. Improve the homepage so that you see the newest posts at the top and/or the posts with the most likes